Art and Social Practice MA

 Additional costs

-There is an optional annual residential session, known as Winter School, which offers students a one-week opportunity to meet face to face and participate in local cultural events in different locations throughout the Highlands and Islands.
+There is an optional annual residential session, known as Spring School, which offers students a one-week opportunity to meet face to face and participate in local cultural events in different locations throughout the Highlands and Islands.
 All associated costs will be the responsibility of the student.

 What can I do on completion of my course?